wbx1727031/DMF/README.md

-# DMF
+DMF: A Data-Driven Ground Filtering Algorithm for Airborne Point Clouds

-Ground filtering algorithms (GFs) are widely used in point cloud processing to generate digital terrain models.
-To enhance the accuracy and robustness of ground filtering for airborne point clouds, we propose a data-driven morphological filtering algorithm (DMF).
+Ground Filtering algorithms (GFs) are widely applied in point cloud processing for digital terrain model (DTM) generation.
+To enhance the accuracy and robustness of ground filtering for airborne point clouds, we propose a Data-Driven Morphological Filtering (DMF) algorithm.

 🧠 How Does DMF Work?

-DMF follows a 5-step superpower workflow to separate ground and non-ground points:
+DMF achieves accurate separation of ground and non-ground points through a 5-step core workflow:

-Voxelization First: Voxelize the input point clouds and identify near-ground voxel centroids.
+1. Voxelization Preprocessing: Voxelize the input point cloud and identify near-ground voxel centroids.

-DEM Construction: Build a digital elevation model (DEM) using the elevation info of these centroids.
+2. DEM Construction: Build a Digital Elevation Model (DEM) using the elevation information of near-ground voxel centroids.

-Composite Morphological Filter: Design a tailor-made filter to label ground and non-ground patches in the DEM.
+3. Composite Morphological Filtering: Design a customized filtering operator to label ground and non-ground patches in the DEM.

-GF-support Node Labeling: Mark the inner near-ground voxel centroids as GF-support nodes (this step fixes misclassified areas and captures incomplete edge structures!).
+4. GF-support Node Labeling: Mark near-ground voxel centroids as GF-support nodes (this step corrects misclassified areas and captures incomplete edge structures).

-Bidirectional k-d Tree Search: Build a search engine between GF-support nodes and input point clouds to finalize ground/non-ground separation.
+5. Bidirectional k-d Tree Search: Establish a search mechanism between GF-support nodes and input point clouds to finalize ground/non-ground point separation.

-📊 Impressive Results
+📊 Impressive Experimental Results

-Experimental tests prove DMF is a rockstar:
+Experimental verification shows that DMF performs excellently, earning it the title of "star algorithm" in the field of ground filtering:

-Average F-score > 0.88 for ground filtering accuracy Robust performance across various test scenarios
+- Average F-score for ground filtering accuracy > 0.88

+- Strong robustness across multiple test scenarios

-Bonus: Intermediate outputs enable instance segmentation of artificial objects in airborne point clouds!
+- Added Value: Intermediate output supports instance segmentation of man-made objects in airborne point clouds

-DMF Software Usage Instructions
+💻 DMF Software User Guide

-We provide an EXE program to:
-Lower the threshold for using DMF
+We provide an EXE executable program to: lower the threshold for using DMF, and prevent improper modification of the source code and unauthorized commercial use.

-Prevent source code from improper modification and unauthorized commercial use 🚶 Quick Start Steps
+🚶 Quick Start Steps

-Double-click the EXE file to launch the software (no installation needed! 🎉) Select the folder where your point cloud CSV files are stored Click to run the software—it will auto-read point clouds one by one and apply DMF ground filtering Check the status bar at the bottom to track processing progress ⚙️ Key Tips You Can’t Miss
+6. Double-click the EXE file to launch the software (no installation required, ready to use 🎉)

+7. Select the folder where your point cloud CSV files are stored

+8. Click the "Run" button; the software will automatically traverse and read point cloud files one by one, and execute DMF ground filtering

-Zero parameter tuning required: DMF is data-driven, so you don’t need to tweak any settings CSV format rule (MUST FOLLOW!):
+9. Monitor the processing progress in real-time through the status bar at the bottom

+⚙️ Key Notes

+- Zero Parameter Tuning: DMF adopts a data-driven mechanism, requiring no manual parameter adjustment

+- CSV Format Specifications (MUST FOLLOW!):
-The CSV file must be in (X, Y, Z, ...) formatThe program only reads the first three columns as XYZ coordinates—extra attributes are ignored
+  The file must follow the (X, Y, Z, ...) format

+- The program only reads the first 3 columns as XYZ coordinates; additional attributes will be automatically ignored

-Checkbox magic for intermediate outputs:
+- Intermediate Output Checkbox Function:
-✅ Checked: Get the intermediate file (non-ground node label results) for instance segmentation tasks ❌ Unchecked: Only output ground filtering results (default mode) 📁 Free Sample Data
+  ✅ Checked: Output intermediate files (non-ground node labeling results) for instance segmentation tasks

+- ❌ Unchecked: Only output ground filtering results (default mode)

+📁 Free Sample Data

-We’ve prepared sample CSV data to help you prep your own datasets for DMF processing—grab them and test away!
+We have prepared CSV-format sample data to help you quickly adapt your own datasets to the DMF processing workflow.
+Feel free to download and test!

-📞 Support & Legal Stuff
+📞 Support & Legal Information

-🆘 Need Help?
+🆘 Technical Support

-If you run into any issues while using the software, feel free to contact us timely—we’re here to help!
+If you encounter any issues during use, please contact us promptly—we will provide full assistance.

 📜 Patent Status

 The DMF algorithm has applied for a Chinese national invention patent (pending authorization).

 🔐 Source Code Policy

-The software is free for use for all users
+- This software is free for all users

-Source code is not shared by default to avoid intellectual property disputes If you really need the source code, contact us and provide a detailed application reason The ground filtering results and accuracy of some point clouds using test GFs.
+- To avoid intellectual property disputes, the source code is not publicly available by default

+- If you truly need the source code, please contact us and provide a detailed application reason

+The ground filtering results and accuracy of some point clouds using test GFs.
 The FSC means the F-score.
 ![FIG8(0925)](https://github.com/user-attachments/assets/59022fe6-31d7-4f39-8d07-e5eddc7c6eda)